Basic rules at CELCIS

 - Disruptive behavior of any kind is not tolerated in the classroom.
 If a student disturbs other students by refusing to participate, talking loudly and out of turn, or in any other inappropriate way, the student will be reported to the WMU Office of Student Conduct.

-8. The CELCIS director and assistant director cannot and will not change students’ grades.
+8. The CELCIS chair and assistant director cannot and will not change students’ grades.

 Students get the grades they earn, and CELCIS teachers decides what grade each student has earned.
 CELCIS office staff cannot change grades.
 Students who have a question about their grade/s need to talk to the teacher who gave them the grade.